emcfarlane/larking/README.md

 }
 ```

-Running the service, call with curl
+Running the service we can check the health endpoints with curl:
 ```sh
 > curl localhost:8080/grpc.health.v1.Health/Check
 {"status":"SERVING"}
 ```

-To filter a service you can post the body `{"service": "example.down.Service"}` or use query params:
+To filter by service you can post the body `{"service": "example.down.Service"}` or use query params:
 ```sh
 > curl 'localhost:8080/grpc.health.v1.Health/Check?service=example.down.Service'
 {"status":"NOT_SERVING"}
 ```

-We can also use our custom HTTP annotations:
+We can also use the `/v1/healthz` endpoint added by `health.AddHealthz`:
 ```sh
 > curl 'localhost:8080/v1/healthz?service=example.up.Service'
 {"status":"SERVING"}